Pancakes

 Footer

 The first --- on its own line ends the recipe body and starts the footer.
-Everything after it is rendered as plain Markdown — good for notes, sources, and variations.
+Everything after it is rendered as Markdown — good for notes, tips, and variations.
+Any link in it follows the rules under Links.
+Where the recipe came from has its own Source: line in the front matter, which renders just above the footer text.
 Because that first --- is reserved as the footer separator, you can’t use one as a thematic break between steps.

 ---